heckman/remap/README.md

 ## Installation

 This is just a script, just put it on your PATH.
-Alternatively, you can copy the perl one-liner it wraps into a function in one of your startup files.
+Alternatively, you can copy the perl one-liner that it wraps into a function in one of your startup files.

+## Note

+This script used to named `sde`, likely a play on "sed", but I couldn't remember why I named it that, so I renamed it to `remap`, which makes more sense.

 ## License